stephenwilli/tmw/wp-content/plugins/feed-them-social/readme.txt

   * Log into WordPress dashboard then click **Plugins** > **Add new** > Then under the title "Install Plugins" click **Upload** > **choose the zip** > **Activate the plugin!**

 == Changelog ==
+= Version 2.2.8 Wednesday, September 20th, 2017 =
+   * NEW: Promo Image for the free plugin license page.

+= Version 2.2.6 - 2.2.7 Wednesday, August 9th, 2017 =
+   * NEW: Facebook: If the width of feed gets below 250px wide the extra gallery thumbnail images aligned under a photo will stack and be the same size as the large image.
+   * FIXED: Twitter: Share icon misaligned on some posts.
+   * PREMIUM FIX: Facebook: Some images not showing in video gallery thumbnails.
+   * PREMIUM FIX: Instagram: Some images not showing in popup.
+   * PREMIUM FIX: Twitter: Some posts getting skipped when using the loadmore option.

+= Version 2.2.5 Wednesday, June 28th, 2017 =
+   * FIXED: Themes not pre installed with masonry.js getting error.
+This has been corrected now on the fts-global.js file to do a function check first.
+   * FIXED: Twitter: Icons not aligning proper on some themes.
+   * FIXED: CSS: Misc tweeks to override other theme CSS for our feeds.
+If you think we have to many !important rules in our CSS you have to consider that we are fighting with the themes CSS which in most cases overrides a plugins CSS.
+So if you see an !important rule and are having trouble overriding it make sure and target the body, html or an ID before the CSS class you are trying to override.

+= Version 2.2.4 Saturday, June 24th, 2017 =
+   * NEW: Facebook: Now photo posts that contain more than one photo will be showm similar to facebook.
+   * NEW: Settings->Global Options: 1 day cache is now set by default for new installs along with the 1 day ago time setting.
+   * NEW: Settings->Global Options: Change the color of the share background and the social icons active state and hover state.
+   * NEW: Facebook Options: Font size option for Description.
+   * NEW: Twitter Options: Font size option for Description.
+   * NEW: Update or Activate: We will automatically clear the cache on all new updates so the feed will always show our most updated styles and changes.
+   * FIXED: Facebook: Album photos and Album Covers not showing photos properly.
+   * PREMIUM FIX: Facebook: Album photos and Album Covers loadmore option was not aligning properly when image loaded.
+   * PREMIUM and COMBINED STREAMS FIX: Youtube: Move YouTube Channel ID option to the top of the list since that seems to be more popular.

+= Version 2.2.0 - 2.2.3 Friday, June 16th, 2017 =
+   * NEW: Share options on Facebook, Twitter and Instagram feeds.
+The new Share icon is on by default for the Facebook, Instagram(slicker feed) and Twitter feed.
+You can turn the Share option off on the Settings -> Global Options tab of our plugin.
+   * FIXED: Facebook: Fix FB Translate XML file not loading properly because facebook removed it, so we are using a new XML list.
+   * FIXED: Facebook Albums: Likes and comments not showing if 2 album_photo shortcodes on page with same id.
+Needed to create a type=album_photos create cache statement.
+   * FIXED: Facebook Feeds: Profile name not going to proper profile for some users.
+   * FIXED: Twitter Feeds: p tag getting added to reply, retweat and love links.
+Closed spaces so themes or other plugins won't try and add p tags anymore.
+   * FIXED: Words option not working if using combined stream for multiple facebook feeds.
+   * FIXED: Settings Page: Column width issue on settings page for Twitter.
+   * FIXED: Fatal Error coming from Free plugin license page on some installs.
+   * COMBINED FEEDS NEW: If you have the combined streams extension you will see share icons on the Facebook, Instagram, Twitter, Pinterest and Youtube posts.

+= Version 2.1.9 Thursday, April 27th, 2017 =
+   * FIXED: Facebook: Type ablum_photos not caching proper if more than one of the same album on the page with different album_id's.
+The likes, comments, share options area was not displaying.
+   * FIXED: Combined Facebook Feeds words option not working.

 = Version 2.1.7 - 2.1.8 Friday, March 24th, 2017 =
    * ALERT: Vine has finally removed access to the API so this feed is no longer available.
    * NEW: Settings page UI and easier setup instructions.
 Includes a Shortcode Options menu tab and a Global Options menu tab.